All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 Applications running on the cloud de-allocate any resources consumed when they stop, scale down, or fail.
 This implies that the working storage associated with them is ephemeral.
 To get around this problem rapyuta.io provides a mechanism to consume persistent block storage for your applications running in the cloud.
 This storage can be associated with at most one running deployment at any given point in time.
 A user is typically required to manage the lifecycle of the application code independently from the associated storage.

-To preserve data files saved on the file server, deploy a persistent volume and add it to the package deployment.
+To preserve data files saved on the file server, deploy a disk and add it to the package deployment.
+For more information, see Managing Disks.

-Deploy the package where you want to add the storage package as a dependent deployment.
-For more information, click here.
+You can add the storage package as a dependent deployment.
+For more information, see Deploying Packages.